markfinger/js-host/README.md

 There are a variety of projects offering execution of JavaScript (ExecJS et al), but their performance tends to lag as they typically spawn new environments on every call.
-By using a persistent JavaScript environment, we gain access to massive improvements in performance.
+By using a persistent JavaScript environment, we gain massive improvements in performance and the ability to persist state.

-Behind the scenes, Node is used to provide a platform with access to an enourmous ecosystem, a robust framework for asynchronous programming, and solid debugging capabilities.
+Behind the scenes, Node is used to provide a platform with an enourmous ecosystem, robust support for asynchronous programming, and solid debugging capabilities.

 Installation
 ------------